rogergerecke/alt-sym/README.md

-This repro is only a backup from a website please don't use it.
+**This repro is only a backup from a website please don't use it.**

+Diese Installations Anleitung ist für dich S.A.

 # Installations Anleitung
 Das System ist jetzt immer weiter gewachsen und darum braucht es